benjooom/lab5/discussion.md

 ## Group Work

 ### Gabe
 We decided to split the assignment's work according to the parts.
 I began working on part A server implementation.
 I worked on this early on so that people working on the Shard Migration wouldn't be blocked from starting their work.
 Once I finished by portion of the split work, I floated around helping my other project members when they had questions regarding the server I had implemented.
 We also all worked on the final rigorous tests together.
+We spent a lot of time trying to debug as to why we were only getting 98% accuracy but after logging both on the server and client end I discovered that the TTLs were being set for over a month.
+This then led me to discover that the TTLs were being converted to nanoseconds on the client side but interpretted and milliseconds on the server side.

 ### Alice